clutterbox/ansible-dehydrated/README.md

 dehydrated_systemd_timer | Use systemd timer for certificate renewals | no dehydrated_config_extra | Add arbitrary text to config |
-dehydrated_run_on_changes | If dehydrated should run if the list of domains changed | yes
+dehydrated_run_on_changes | If dehydrated should run if the list of domains changed | yes dehydrated_systemd_timer_onfailure | If set, an OnFailure-Directive will be added to the systemd unit |

 ## Using dns-01 challenges